pfedick/DeckerGame/README.md

 - Button "A": action key, it activates switches or open doors.
 In a Menu it selects the highlighted element
 - Button "B": alternative for jump
 - Button "X": go back in a menu
+- Button "Y": activates the flashlight, if the player has collected it (version 0.15.0 and above)
 - Button "Menu": go to the settings
 - Pad: navigate in a Menu, also alternative for player movement